ray-print/rambling-harmonicas-blackjack/readme.md

 double houseEdge = myStrategy.getHouseEdge();
 ```

-#### Play out a hand:
+#### Play out a hand
 The API does not contain the idea of chips or amount wagered (or any graphics).

 ```java
 /* Same set up as above, then: */